On the Reconstruction of Geodesic Subspaces of $\mathbb{R}^N$: Notation and Background

+The Euclidean metric topology, in this case, is strictly finer than the length metric topology, as~$(X,d_L)$ is locally path-connected, but $(X,d_2)$ is not.

 \paragraph{Convexity Radius} Convexity radius of the underlying geodesic subspace is one of the parameters of $X$ used in all our reconstruction results.
-We start with its formal definition from \cite{burago2001course}.
-Although the concept is defined for general length spaces, here we restrict ourselves to only geodesic subspaces.
+We start with its formal definition from \cite{hausmann_1995}.
+Although the concept is defined for general length spaces, we restrict ourselves to only geodesic subspaces.

-\begin{definition}[Convexity Radius] We define the \emph{convexity radius}, denoted $\rho$, of a geodesic subspace $X\subseteq\R^N$ to be the supremum of all $r>0$ with the following two properties: for any $x\in X$ and $y,y'\in\B_L(x,r)$, \begin{enumerate}[(i)] \item there exists a unique length-minimizing geodesic path joining $y$ and $y'$, and this path lies entirely inside $\B_L(x,r)$. \item this unique geodesic is continuous with respect to its endpoints. \end{enumerate} \end{definition}
+\begin{definition}[Convexity Radius] We define the \emph{convexity radius}, denoted $\rho$, of a geodesic subspace~$X\subseteq\R^N$ to be the supremum of all $r>0$ such that: \begin{enumerate}[(i)] \item For all $x,y\in X$ with $d_L(x,y)<2r$, there exists a unique (length-minimizing) geodesic path joining $x$ and $y$.